Sr-santi/mina-e2e-tests/README.md

 ```
 And change the lines 43 and 50 depending on which smart contract you want to deploy, you have to options our test smart contract (which contains all the logic for deposit and withdraws) and our Token smart contract (which contains all the logic for Tokes).

+At snarkyjs@0.9.8 deploys are not working we are checking what is the problem, however with versions before that one everything is working as expected.

 ## Public and verification key that was used
 Public Key: B62qn3vM657WqhbgCtuxuxLjL6fSEkSu1CTJqSQA7uhcR9gc3uEKT1Z
+VERFICATION KEY: EKDxPsv3rnVvk8MVp7A5UNaL9pTVXnQkYdikuas3pHPHJyBCn4YC
+## Estimated times

 # Notes

 Please feel free to reach out with feedback to ()